oracle/terraform-provider-oci/website/docs/d/golden_gate_deployment.html.markdown

 		* `security_group_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the IDP group which will be mapped to goldengate role securityGroup.
 It grants administration of security related objects and invoke security related service requests.
 This role has full privileges.
 		* `user_group_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the IDP group which will be mapped to goldengate role userGroup.
 It allows information-only service requests, which do not alter or affect the operation of either the MA.
 Examples of query and read-only information include performance metric information and resource status and monitoring information
 	* `identity_domain_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Identity Domain when IAM credential store is used.
+	* `key_secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret where the deployment ssl private key is stored in PEM format.
 	* `ogg_version` - Version of OGG
 	* `password_secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret where the deployment password is stored.
 * `placements` - An array of local peers of deployment